New publications & tools delivered to your inbox - sign up for the PSI newsletter!

 Department Management

-Website http://mbs.edu.au
+Website http://mbs.edu

 Research details

-After completing her PhD in Social Psychology at the University of Colorado, Jen was a postdoctoral scholar at Stanford Graduate School of Business, later holding assistant and associate professorial positions at the Marshall School of Business at the University of Southern California and David Eccles School of Business at the University of Utah.
+After completing her PhD in Social Psychology at the University of Colorado, Jen was a postdoctoral scholar at Stanford Graduate School of Business, later holding assistant and associate professor positions at the Marshall School of Business at the University of Southern California and David Eccles School of Business at the University of Utah.

 Jen’s research, which has been published in Psychological Science, Journal of Experimental Social Psychology, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, and other distinguished journals, focuses on the effects of power and status on interpersonal and group dynamics, how hierarchies develop, how leaders can bolster their images, and how emotions and communication patterns affect negotiations.
+She is currently focused on social influence, applying the Social Alignment Theory of Power (Fast & Overbeck, 2023) to better understand how underlying power and persuasive-influence dynamics drive influencing behaviors.
+She also currently studies hedonic and eudaimonic motives for power, how status may affects feelings of safety, and how cultural logics reflect underlying lay theories of power.